Coach answers the call: Tim Walz accepts VP nomination

-Coach answers the call: Tim Walz accepts VP nomination with remarks leaning on public service and teaching career
+Coach answers the call: Tim Walz accepts VP nomination with biggest ‘pep talk’ of his career

-Kamala Harris’s running mate says to ‘never underestimate a public school teacher’
+Kamala Harris’s running mate told the DNC crowd to ‘never underestimate a public school teacher’

 Support truly